naz2001/hangman-game/README.md

 ## Documentation

 <p align="justify">
 This project is written using Python 3.9.7 and Pygame 2.0.1.
-There a few COMMON words included in the 'words' list and this can be changes according to your preference.
+There a few COMMON words included in the 'words' list and this can be changed according to your preference.
 The canvas display size is 700 x 500 (WIDTH x HEIGHT).
 </p>